TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 <summary class="dropDown-header">Windows 10 WSL (Not Supported and Not Recommended)
 </summary>

-**Please note**: *Windows Subsystem for Linux is **highly discouraged and not recommended** for those unfamiliar with Linux.
+**Please note**: *Windows Subsystem for Linux is **highly discouraged and not recommended** for those unfamiliar with Linux and advanced Windows features.
 Specifically, those unfamiliar with with the Command Line.
 Please consider installing Linux in a virtual machine or dual-boot*.

 Microsoft has recently made a shift towards embracing open source and providing more developer support.
 One of the biggest features they added with Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 With the exception of a few minor adjustments, once you have WSL up and running, you can essentially follow the Ubuntu instructions.